kfocus/kfocus-control-center/README.md

 ## Appendix C: Minimal Daemon Setup

 ## 1 Purpose
-We are considering packaging the tcc daemon only without CPU or display brightness controls.
-This will allow users to run cooler fan curves without the complexity of a full control center implementation.
-This will also allow us to migrate to a rebranded Tuxedo Control Center in steps and ensure that we can work together to resolve issues.
+We are considering packaging the tcc daemon only without CPU, webcam, or display brightness controls.
+This will allow users to run a quieter fan curve without the complexity of a full control center implementation.
+This will also allow us to migrate to a rebranded Tuxedo Control Center in steps and ensure that we can work together in harmony without requiring immediate or significant workflow changes for our customers.

 ## 2 Research
 We do not need Electron or the Angular app.
 The goal is to keep the service